curl/everything-curl/transfers/conn/keepalive.md

 Once a TCP connection has been established, that connection is defined to be valid until one side closes it.
 Once the connection has entered the connected state, it will remain connected indefinitely.
-But, in reality, the connection will not last indefinitely.
+In reality, the connection will not last indefinitely.
 Many firewalls or NAT systems close connections if there has been no activity in some time period.
 The Keep Alive signal can be used to refrain intermediate hosts from closing idle connection due to inactivity.